 Surprisingly, we can use the data structures presented in this chapter also in this situation.
-To do this, we build an inverse sum array for the array.
-The idea is that the original array is the sum array of the inverse sum array.
+To do this, we build a difference array for the array.
+In such an array, each value indicates the difference between two consecutive values in the original array.
+Thus, the original array is the prefix sum array of the difference array.
 For example, consider the following array:

-The inverse sum array for the above array is as follows:
+The difference array for the above array is as follows: